maulikgushani/Codeigniter4-Command/README.md

 `php spark make:model Modelname`

 *php spark make:model ProductModel*<br>
-When fire this command the table name is my default taken as product_model.
+When fire this command the table name is by default taken as product_model.

 If you want use custom table name then fire below command:<br/>
 `php spark make:model ProductModel table=products`

-Bydefault primary key is <b>id</b> if you want use custom then use primary keyword like below:<br/>
+By default primary key is <b>id</b> if you want use custom then use primary keyword like below:<br/>
 `php spark make:model ProductModel primary=tid`

 for more help fire<br/>